-- Fifty one percent of all respondents came from the client-side.
-The remaining sample is made up of IT consultants, executives at agencies and IT technology/services vendors. - Eighty one percent of client-side responses were at the manager level or above. - As defined by target market, those addressing both markets equally accounted for 42%, followed by B2C (34%) and B2B (24%). - The sample is global, with Europe providing the largest share of respondents (47%), followed by United States (25%) and the Asia-Pacific region at 16%.
-The survey was translated into French, German, Chinese and Japanese. - Multiple business sectors are represented, with concentrations in Technology (16%), Manufacturing (11%), Financial Services and Insurance (11%) and Healthcare and Pharmaceuticals (8%).
+- Fifty-one percent of all respondents came from the client side.
+The remaining sample is made up of IT consultants, executives at agencies, and IT technology/services vendors. - Eighty-one percent of client-side responses were at the manager level or above. - As defined by target market, those addressing both markets equally accounted for 42 percent, followed by B2C (34 percent) and B2B (24 percent). - The sample is global, with Europe providing the largest share of respondents (47 percent), followed by the United States (25 percent) and the Asia-Pacific region at 16 percent.
+The survey was translated into French, German, Chinese, and Japanese. - Multiple business sectors are represented, with concentrations in technology (16 percent), manufacturing (11 percent), financial services and insurance (11 percent) and healthcare and pharmaceuticals (8 percent).